Unity-Technologies/Robotics-Object-Pose-Estimation/Documentation/2_set_up_the_data_collection_scene.md

 4. Click on this script to add it as a component.
 Your camera is now a `Perception` camera.

-5. From the top menu bar of the editor, go to `Edit/Project Settings/Editor` and uncheck `Asynchronous Shader Compilation` under `Shader Compilation` options.
+5. From the top menu bar of the editor, go to `Edit > Project Settings > Editor` and uncheck `Asynchronous Shader Compilation` under `Shader Compilation` options.

 In the ***Inspector*** view for the `Perception Camera` component, you can see an empty list (`List is Empty`).
 This is the list of Labelers.
 For each type of ground-truth you wish to generate alongside your captured frames, you will need to add a corresponding Labeler to this list.
 In our project we want to extract the position and orientation of an object, so we will use the `BoudingBox3DLabeler`.